 This is a project based class, and can serve as a preparation for the capstone preparation.
 Students focus on creativity and logistics of an audio production, through process of classcritiques.
 0.5 c.u.
-Prerequisite or Corequisite:

-CAT 300, CAT 410.
+Prerequisite or Corequisite: CAT 300, CAT 410.

-CAT 403 PRE-CAPSTONE-ANIMATION\
+CAT 403 PRE PRODUCTION CAPSTONE: ANIMATION\

 This is an advanced animation pre-production class, designed to prepare students to conceptualize and write the proposal for their senior Capstone project.
-Before students can advance to CAT 420 Capstone, an approved proposal, including the treatment, a script/screenplay, storyboard and production schedule must be completed.
-0.5 c.u.
+Before students can advance to CAT 420 Capstone, an approved proposal, including the treatment, a script/screenplay, storyboard and production schedule must be 1 c.u. completed.

-Prerequisites: CAT 228, CAT 241, CAT 372.
+Prerequisites: CAT 228, CAT 241 or CAT 272.